This Chef Shares 7 Tips for Turning Practically *Any* Recipe into a One-Pot Meal

 2. Stew about it

 Now that you’re ready to turn on the heat, the most painless option to turn your meal into a one-pot dish is to make it into a stew.
 This works for basically any dish that can stand up to a bit of water or broth.
 For example, it was once unheard of to cook pasta together with other ingredients in a single pot, but that’s become a mainstay for countless home cooks.
 Swap the pasta cooking water for a low sodium stock or broth, and you don’t have to worry about the right amount left once the pasta is cooked, because it will be even more delicious if there’s extra liquid.
 Another bonus of this is that when you boil vegetables in water, lots of nutrients are lost in that water.
-This way, you’re not losing any vitamins or minerals into the cooking liquid, because you’re eating that, too.
+This way, you’re not losing any vitamins or minerals in the cooking liquid, because you’re eating that, too.

 3. Loaf around